Leaf Painting Takes Root: Ding Li’s Guardian of China Cultural Heritage

 Leaf Painting Takes Root: Ding Li's Guardian of China Cultural Heritage-6

-After selecting suitable leaves based on these criteria, they undergo over sixty steps including pruning, soaking hammering pressure-carving polishing before becoming eligible as materials for use in creating a stunningly delicate piece.
+After selecting suitable leaves based on these criteria, they undergo over sixty steps including pruning, soaking hammering -carving polishing before becoming eligible as materials for use in creating a stunningly delicate piece.

 Leaf Painting Takes Root: Ding Li's Guardian of China Cultural Heritage-7